null-open-security-community/Documentation/membership-baseline.md

         - BSides Delhi
         - Threatcon
         - BSides Bangalore
-# Individual Membership Benefits

-- Voting rights in null Global Board elections
-- Complimentary null.community email address
-- Few other work in progress benefits:
-    - Group insurance: We are currently exploring the possibility of providing group insurance benefits to our community members.
-Our team is in discussions with insurance providers to offer coverage tailored to the needs of security professionals.
-Stay tuned for updates on this exciting opportunity!

-**Note:** We can not promise the work in  progress benefits as it mainly depends on the vendor and their community partnership policy

 # Membership Types and Fees:
 Choose the membership type that suits you best: